South Atlantic tropical cyclone: Subtropical Storm Ubá

 On 9 December 2021, instability areas remained off the coast of Espírito Santo and Rio de Janeiro after the passage of a frontal system and a South Atlantic Convergence Zone.
-Overnight the system coalesced into a occluded front, which transitioned into a subtropical depression.
+Overnight the system coalesced into an occluded front, which transitioned into a subtropical depression.
 On the morning of the next day, the system was upgraded to subtropical storm status, receiving the name Ubá.
 On 11 December Ubá gradually weakened while moving southeastwards, being downgraded to depression status.
 It degenerated into a remnant low-pressure area on the next day.

 The precursor extratropical cyclone and South Atlantic Convergence Zone caused heavy rains in Minas Gerais, Espírito Santo and southern Bahia, where heavy precipitation accumulated 450 mm in Itamaraju and 331 mm in Monte Formoso, killing fifteen people.

 Subtropical Storm Yakecan

 On 15 May 2022, an extratropical cyclone moved through the southern region of Brazil and stopped offshore.
 The low occluded and separated form its precursor extratropical cyclone, obtaining subtropical characteristics in the process.
 On the morning of 17 May, the cyclone fully transitioned into a subtropical storm, and was given the name Yakecan.
 Taking a more northwestwardly movement, Yakecan moved away from the coastline, gradually losing its subtropical characteristics.
-On late 19 May, it acquired frontal characteristics and transitioned to a extratropical cyclone.
+On late 19 May, it acquired frontal characteristics and transitioned to an extratropical cyclone.

 During its trajectory, the storm caused snow in the Gaúcha and Catarinense Mountains, setting record lows for this time of year.
 Two people died in Uruguay and Brazil due to the passage of the cyclone.
 Yakecan is the last name from the regular naming list, which has been in use since 2011.

+Subtropical Depression #01-2023

+On late 6 January 2023, a subtropical depression formed from a quasi-stationary frontal system, about 528 nmi east of the state of Santa Catarina.
+On the next day, the system achieved its lowest pressure of 1010 mbar as it moved southeastward, away from the frontal system while being enhanced by both anomally high sea-surface temperatures and the presence of a South Atlantic Convergence Zone (SACZ) on the vicinity.
+On January 8 the system mantained the same direction, moving away from both the SACZ and the Brazilian coast, without affecting any area, gradually diminishing its convective activity.
+This process lasted until afternoon 10 January, as it opened into a through, about 620 nmi east of the state of Rio Grande do Sul.